 Simulating real-world cyberattacks through penetration testing helps identify weaknesses in an organisation’s security posture.
 By employing ethical hackers, organisations can evaluate their systems, detect vulnerabilities, and implement appropriate remediation measures.

 Preparing for a cyberattack is as important as preventing one.
 CISOs should develop a robust incident response plan that outlines the steps to be taken in the event of a breach.
 This plan should include clear communication channels, roles and responsibilities, and procedures for containing, investigating, and recovering from an attack.

-The cyberattack on the European Investment Bank serves as a stark reminder of the escalating cyber threats faced by organizations worldwide.
+The cyberattack on the European Investment Bank serves as a stark reminder of the escalating cyber threats faced by organisations worldwide.
 CISOs play a pivotal role in fortifying cyber procedures to withstand these attacks.
-By conducting risk assessments, implementing layered defense strategies, educating employees, performing penetration testing, and establishing comprehensive incident response plans, organizations can enhance their resilience against cyber threats.
+By conducting risk assessments, implementing layered defence strategies, educating employees, performing penetration testing, and establishing comprehensive incident response plans, organisations can enhance their resilience against cyber threats.

-As the threat landscape continues to evolve, CISOs must remain proactive, adaptive, and collaborative to safeguard their organizations’ digital assets and maintain the trust of their stakeholders.
+As the threat landscape continues to evolve, CISOs must remain proactive, adaptive, and collaborative to safeguard their organisations’ digital assets and maintain the trust of their stakeholders.